adam-spencer/computer-says-know/planning/plan_notes.md

 With a stronger focus on creating a tool I should have more time for coding (yay) which should be way more fun :)

 Again, however, I need to get this lit review out of the way.
 Just thinking about it is causing me a real ass pain right now.
 Maybe I should get that checked...

+## 23 Feb notes

+- Finding errors in tool
+- evaluate how well tool works
+- focus on evaluation
+- reduction in error vs costs
+- comapre human time in system vs quality of transcription
+- plot y= wer, x=cost
+- find high-quality intelligibility score
+- evaluate intellibility metric in aplication-driven manner
+- ASR error prediction rather than intelligibility?
+- Assume transcription task is using difficult data
+- non-intrusive intellibility measure
+- Take whisper, take dataset, measure intellibility from Whisper internals, use that as metric to rank transcriptions